TUTURU12/WRITE-UP-OSINT-TASK-2/README.md

 Answer:

-so first i go to google and search for some simmilar place like that picture , then i open review on facebook and i found the flag
+so first i go to google and search for some simmilar place like that picture , then i open review on facebook and i found the flag.
 ![image](https://github.com/user-attachments/assets/774e497a-8de2-49e1-99f5-a915334ff7fa)

 ![image](https://github.com/user-attachments/assets/7abccae6-b8e2-44f7-ba8c-adf9ed9b86ad)